To get to know the programme and the admission requirements better, you can:

 The programme prepares you for a wide range of careers in international affairs, including work for national governments, international organisations, non-governmental organisations and the private sector.
 Our graduates work, for example, in the national Foreign Ministries and other governmental bodies, EU institutions, lobby groups, and in journalism or academia.

-the score of the motivation letter (yields 100% of the final score)
+the score of the admission interview (yields 50% of the final score)

 The following information applies to international students and Estonian students who graduated abroad: